-King James’s School is proud to have forged links with Bebra in Germany, Privas in France, and Mongegba in Sierra Leone.
+King James’s School is proud to have forged links with Bebra in Germany and Mongegba in Sierra Leone.

-In the summer of 1974 the first party of pupils from the Bruder-Grimm-Schule came to visit, but as former languages teacher Alan Hemsworth remembers, the exchange was very nearly still-born.
+In the summer of 1974 the first party of German pupils came to visit, but as former languages teacher and UK founder of our school links, Alan Hemsworth remembers, the exchange amost didn’t get off the ground.
 “We had serious difficulties in finding accommodation for all the pupils and only a last-minute appeal in the local paper saved the day.”
 In the end two pupils stayed with the local milkman, two with the proprietor of a local coach company and two in a caravan at the bottom of a garden.

 The school’s original aims in promoting the exchange were simple but important, and still hold good today: to promote tolerance, understanding and friendship, and a desire for pupils of all ages to learn a foreign language.
 In an era when taking a foreign language to GCSE level is no longer compulsory the exchange is still seen by KJS as a key opportunity for students to widen their experience, and the Bebra programme is believed to be one of the longest running in English schools.